Back to Index

 3. Energy Independence: For those looking to reduce their reliance on the grid and take more control of their energy usage, a battery offers a higher degree of energy independence.
 By storing the energy your solar panels produce, you can limit the amount of electricity you need to purchase from the grid, even during times when solar generation is low.

-4. Load Shifting: Some batteries allow you to take advantage of time-of-use electricity pricing.
-You can charge the battery when electricity is cheaper (during off-peak times) and discharge it during peak periods when electricity prices are higher.
-This not only reduces costs but also makes your energy usage more efficient.
+4. Load Shifting: Load shifting is when a system takes advantage of time-of-use electricity pricing.
+The system will charge the battery when electricity is cheaper (during off-peak times) and discharge it during peak periods when electricity prices are higher.
+Check with your local distribution company (LDC) for their specific guidelines regarding load shifting especially if considering exporting the energy back to the grid during peak hours.

 5. Sustainability: For those committed to sustainability, a battery helps maximize the efficiency of a solar system.
 Rather than sending all excess energy back to the grid, it can be stored for later use, ensuring that more of the energy you produce is used directly by your home, further reducing your carbon footprint.